jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dictionary/dictionary.rst

    :width: 600
    :align: center

-13. Column name - name of a column in a dictionary which will be used for filteringModal
+13. Column name - name of a column in a dictionary which will be used for filtering

 .. note:: Value from this column will be used to find a matching row in a column selected in dictionary during envelope processing flow.